ipekgulsencelik/tokenizer-workshop/src/tokenizer_workshop/tokenizers/guides/char_tokenizer.md

 ### CharTokenizer vs ByteTokenizer

-* `CharTokenizer` karakterleri temel alır
+* CharTokenizer is character-based
-* `ByteTokenizer` UTF-8 byte’larını temel alır
+* ByteTokenizer is UTF-8 byte-based

-`ByteTokenizer` daha kapsayıcıdır çünkü her UTF-8 metni temsil edebilir.
-Ama `CharTokenizer` kavramsal olarak daha kolay anlaşılır.
+CharTokenizer is more intuitive.
+ByteTokenizer is more inclusive.

 ### CharTokenizer vs SimpleBPETokenizer

-* `CharTokenizer` hiçbir şeyi birleştirmez
-* `SimpleBPETokenizer` sık görülen parçaları birleştirir

-Bu nedenle `SimpleBPETokenizer` bazı metinlerde daha kısa token dizileri üretebilir.
+* CharTokenizer does not merge anything
+* SimpleBPETokenizer merges frequent patterns

+So BPE can produce shorter token sequences in many cases.

 ---

 ## 11. Design Decisions in This Project

-Bu projede `CharTokenizer` için alınan önemli kararlar şunlardır:
+Key design decisions for `CharTokenizer`:

-* vocabulary metinden öğrenilir
+* vocabulary is learned from text
-* karakter sırası deterministik olacak şekilde kurulur
+* character order is deterministic
-* eğitim yapılmadan encode/decode çalışmaz
+* encode/decode does not work before training
-* bilinmeyen karakterlerde hata verilir
-* öğreticilik, performanstan daha önceliklidir

-Bu kararlar production değil, eğitim amacıyla bilinçli şekilde seçilmiştir.
+* unknown characters raise errors
+* educational clarity is prioritized over performance

 ---

 ## 12. Testing Perspective

-Bu tokenizer için testlerde doğrulanan temel davranışlar şunlardır:
+Tests validate:

-* training sonrası vocab oluşması
+* vocabulary is created after training
-* encode çıktısının integer listesi olması
+* encode output is an integer list
-* decode sonrası orijinal metnin geri elde edilmesi
+* decode reconstructs original text
-* train edilmeden kullanımın hata vermesi
-* bilinmeyen karakterlerde hata verilmesi
+* using before training raises an error
+* unknown characters raise errors
-* aynı input için aynı vocab’ın oluşması
+* same input produces same vocabulary

-Bu testler sadece correctness değil, aynı zamanda tasarım sözleşmesini de korur.
+These tests validate both correctness and design contracts.

 ---

 ## 13. When to Use

-`CharTokenizer` şu durumlarda anlamlıdır:
+Useful when:

-* tokenization öğretmek istediğinde
+* teaching tokenization
-* temel tokenizer mantığını göstermek istediğinde
+* demonstrating basic tokenizer logic
-* küçük ve şeffaf deneyler yapmak istediğinde
+* running simple and transparent experiments
-* encode/decode mapping yapısını açıklamak istediğinde
+* explaining encode/decode mapping

-Ama şu durumlarda genellikle yeterli değildir:
+Not sufficient for:

-* büyük ölçekli NLP sistemleri
+* large-scale NLP systems
-* verimli sequence temsil ihtiyacı
+* efficient sequence representation
-* çok dilli ve karmaşık veri
+* multilingual complex data
-* modern LLM pipeline’ları
+* modern LLM pipelines

 ---

 ## 14. Final Takeaway

-`CharTokenizer`, bu projedeki en basit tokenizer olmasına rağmen en önemsiz tokenizer değildir.
-Tam tersine, diğer bütün tokenizer’ları anlamak için gerekli temel kavramsal çerçeveyi sağlar.

-Bu sınıfın asıl değeri şudur:

-> Tokenization’ın özü, önce en sade haliyle burada görünür hale gelir.
+`CharTokenizer` is the simplest tokenizer in the project, but not the least important.
+On the contrary, it provides the fundamental conceptual framework needed to understand all other tokenizers.

+Its main value is:

+> The essence of tokenization becomes clearly visible in its simplest form here.